mx79/go-nlp/README.md

 func main() {
 	// Test sentence in english
-	sentence := "My name is Max and I will use this sentence as a test"
+	sentence := "My name is Max, I will use this sentence as a test. ?!"

 	// Stopwords object
 	stopwords := clean.NewStopwords("en")
 	fmt.Println(stopwords.Stop(sentence))
 	// My name Max, I will use sentence test. ?!

-    // Lemmatizer object
-	lemmatizer := clean.NewLemmatizer("en")
-	fmt.Println(lemmatizer.Lemm(sentence))
-	// My name be Max, I will use this sentence as a test. ?!

 	// Stemmer object
 	stemmer := clean.NewStemmer("en")
 	fmt.Println(stemmer.Stem(sentence))
 	// My name is Max, I will use this sentenc as a test. ?!

 	// Cleaning func
 	fmt.Println(clean.Lower(sentence))
-	fmt.Println(clean.Tokenize(sentence))
+	fmt.Println(clean.Tokenize(sentence, true))
 	fmt.Println(clean.RemoveAccent(sentence))
 	fmt.Println(clean.RemovePunctuation(sentence))
 	// my name is max, i will use this sentence as a test. ?!
-	// [My name is Max, I will use this sentence as a test. ?!]
+	// [My name is Max , I will use this sentence as a test . ? !]
 	// My name is Max, I will use this sentence as a test. ?!
 	// My name is Max I will use this sentence as a test

-	// Purger object that is calling every cleaning package object and func p := clean.NewTextPurger("en", true, false, true, true, true, true) fmt.Println(p.Purge(sentence))
+	// Purger object that is calling every cleaning package object and func p := clean.NewTextPurger("en", true, true, true, true, true) fmt.Println(p.Purge(sentence))
 	// my name max i will use sentenc test
 }